okayzed/okp/README.md

 okp is not a good idea for anyone to use, but try it anyways and let me know what you've built

+### motivation

+i saw vrsperanza's CPY and the light hit me: a language that looks like python but compiles like C. i decided i want to write programs in it. okp is my attempt to write a pre-processor like CPY but in python.

 ## usage

 ```